Visit Azul.com Support

 Starting with environment variables and optional arguments:

-export CRS_TAGS={tags} export AZ_CRS_ARGUMENTS=enable,api.url={forwarder_endpoint},log=DEBUG,delayTermination=120000,delayInitiation=0 java MyApp
+export CRS_TAGS={tags} export AZ_CRS_ARGUMENTS=enable,api.url={forwarder_endpoint},log=debug,delayTermination=120000,delayInitiation=0 java MyApp

 Properties File